ScaleAgileSolutions/vocodia_poco/README.md

 # React Chat Widget

-A customizable chat widget that integrates with Retell AI for real-time voice conversations.
+A customizable chat widget that integrates with AI Agent SDK for real-time voice and text conversations.

 ## License